Berkshire Scenic Railway Museum

-Initial train service
+History

 In 1984 the Berkshire Scenic Railway Museum began operating passenger excursions between Lee and Great Barrington, over tracks owned by the Housatonic Railroad.
-Due to deteriorating track conditions, passenger operations were suspended in 1989.
+Due to deteriorating track conditions, passenger operations were suspended after several years.
 The excursion trains returned in 2003, based at the restored station in Lenox, with regular schedules to Lee and Stockbridge.
-Special events are sometimes held in conjunction with railroad operations.

-In 2011, the Housatonic Railroad announced it would not be renewing its agreement with the Berkshire Scenic Railway Museum which allowed the operation of excursion trains on its tracks.
-Colin Pease, spokesperson for HRRC, said, "The Housatonic Railroad has determined that the continued operation of the Berkshire Scenic Railway on Housatonic-owned tracks is no longer possible."
-Pease could not give a reason as to why the relationship suddenly changed.

-Hoosac Valley Train
+At the end of 2011, the Housatonic declined to renew the state operating lease used by the museum.

-In 2014, the museum received a $200,000 state grant to move its excursion train operations and begin Hoosac Valley Service tourist train rides between Adams and North Adams.
+In 2014, the museum received a $200,000 state grant to move its excursion train operations to the Hoosac Valley, operating between Adams and North Adams.
 The Town of Adams spent $500,000 renovating a former car wash into a railroad station.
-MassDOT is purchasing this portion of the Adams Branch from private railroads.
+MassDOT purchased the northern portion of the Adams Branch from Pan Am Railways and restored the first 4 miles south from North Adams.

-In November 2015 the City of North Adams completed an agreement to lease land for a temporary passenger platform for the Hoosac Valley line.
-The museum announced that rail service would begin in May 2016, and that one-hour round trip rides would be offered every weekend through the summer, departing from North Adams.
+In November 2015, the City of North Adams completed an agreement to lease land for a temporary passenger platform for the line.
+Service began in May 2016, departing from North Adams.
+A $2.6 million MassDOT grant funded construction of a permanent platform in downtown Adams and construction of the remaining 1 mile of track.
+The track work was completed in late 2017, and excursion service began operating from Adams in 2018.